Bill O’Reilly: Read Shocking Details Of Sex Harassment Case Settled For Reported $9 Million

 In a separate statement issued by Fox News, the cable network noted that O’Reilly “denies the merits of these claims, (but he) has resolved those he regarded as his personal responsibility.
 Mr. O’Reilly is fully committed to supporting our efforts to improve the environment for all our employees at Fox News.”

-[Featured Image By Stephen Lovekin/Getty Images]
+[Featured Image by Stephen Lovekin/Getty Images]